How Turkey's failed coup unfolded, hour by hour

 12:26 a.m.

-Holding a microphone to her smartphone, Hande Firat, an anchorwoman for private broadcaster CNN Turk, uses FaceTime to interview Erdogan live on air .
+Hande Firat, an anchorwoman for private broadcaster CNN Turk, uses FaceTime to interview Erdogan live on air from her smartphone.
 He says a minority within the military has attempted a coup outside the chain of command.
 He says they were incited by Gulen’s “parallel state,” a reference to an alleged infiltration of state institutions by the cleric’s followers.
-Erdogan calls people to assemble in the country’s squares and airports, then connects to other channels using FaceTime to repeat his call to resist the coup.
+Erdogan calls people to assemble in the country’s squares and airports.
+He then connects to other channels using FaceTime to repeat his call to resist the coup.

 12:30 a.m.